HaoZeke/grimoire/src/content/security/encfsLock.md

 like the popular
 [x11-ssh-askpass](https://github.com/sigmavirus24/x11-ssh-askpass) program.

-## Implementation
+## Program Structure

-Our basic layout is simple.
+Our basic structure is simple.

 1. An encrypted folder is mounted
 2. The application is run